Nina-Konovalova/Bayesian-optimization-for-polymer-translocation-task/README.md

 1) true and predicted parameters for landscapes;

-2) MSE for time diatributions for true and predicted landscapes
+2) MSE for time distributions for true and predicted landscapes

 3) rates for true and predicted landscapes and their difference.